spidernet-io/spiderdoctor/docs/usage/nethttp.md

       startAfterMinute: when the start the first round

-      timeoutMinute: the timeout in minute for each round, when the rask does not finish in time, it results to be failuire
+      roundTimeoutMinute: the timeout in minute for each round, when the rask does not finish in time, it results to be failuire

       sourceAgentNodeSelector [optional]: set the node label selector, then, the spiderdoctor agent who locates on these nodes will implement the task.
 If not set this field, all spiderdoctor agent will execute the task